the-carlisle-group/Text2Date/README.md

 Text2Date uses a modified version of the `1200⌶` formatting pattern.

 Text2Date formally divides time strings and their associated formatting patterns into two categories "fixed" and "variable".
 Variable formats must be delimited, fixed formats may or may not be delimited.
-(There is one exception to this, noted below)

 A fixed width pattern should contain only the following sequences: YY, YYYY, MM, MMM, DD, hh, mm, and ss.
 The elements must be ordered and spaced appropriately to line up with the input.
+(Undelimited fixed-width formats do not require conistently spaced elements as noted below.)
 All other characters or sequences are ignored.
 For example:

 ~~~
       '.....MM-DD-YY' Text2Date 'DOB: 07/24/10' 'DOB: 12/04/02'